 All motorcyclists must ride on the regular and permanent seat attached to the bike and keep their feet on the footrest when riding.
 Motorcyclists aren’t allowed to transport a passenger unless the motorcycle is specifically designed to carry two people.

-For motorcycles that don’t have a fixed windshield, the rider must wear protective eye gear such as goggles, safety eyeglasses, or the face shield attached to a helmet.
+For motorcycles that do not have a fixed windshield, the rider must wear protective eye gear such as goggles, safety eyeglasses, or the face shield attached to a helmet.

 Each motorcycle should be equipped with at least one and not more than two headlamps, all of which should be mounted at a proper height.
 Motorcycles should also be equipped with at least two brakes operated by foot or hand.